Patrolman Donald R. Aleshire

 Donald R. Aleshire

+The suspect was apprehended after barricading himself in the home for over three hours.
 The mother of the 23-year-old suspect said he thought he was back in Vietnam.
-In 1977 he was found not guilty by reason of insanity and committed.
+In 1977, the suspect was found not guilty by reason of insanity and committed.
 He was still institutionalized in 2021.

-Patrolman Aleshire had served with the Mount Holly Police Department for three months and had previously served with the Philadelphia Police Department.
+Patrolman Aleshire was a United States Vietnam War veteran who had served with the Mount Holly Police Department for three months and had previously served with the Philadelphia Police Department for five years.
 On the day of his death, which was his 30th birthday, he had volunteered to work overtime.
 He was survived by his expectant wife and daughter.

 Bio